The Long Beach Jazz & Blues Scene

 Uptown Jazz Festival

-The City of Long Beach brings live jazz performances by major musical acts to the community through the Uptown Jazz Festival.
-The 13th annual free event takes place on August 3 at Houghton Park (6301 Myrtle Ave).
-Over the years, headliners have included Sheila E, Ozomatli, and Stephanie Mills, the original Dorothy from the movie The Wiz.
-In 2024, BJ the Chicago Kid will headline the festival, with other performances by Katalyst, Ryck Jane, DJ Mr. Quick, and Angelo Pagan y La Candela.
+The City of Long Beach brings live jazz performances by major musical acts to the community through the free Uptown Jazz Festival.
+The 14th annual event takes place on August 2, 2025, at Houghton Park (6301 Myrtle Ave) and features food and beverages available for purchase, a Kids Zone, as well as a variety of vendor and community resource booths.
+Past headliners have included Sheila E, Ozomatli, and Stephanie Mills–the original Dorothy from the movie The Wiz.
+In 2024, BJ the Chicago Kid headlined the festival, with additional performances by Katalyst, Ryck Jane, DJ Mr. Quick, and Angelo Pagan y La Candela.

 Long Beach Jazz Festival